2/2/2021

 Analyst, Wolf Research

 So I just want to clarify on the guidance framework.
 Hydraulics, is that in for one quarter?
-I'm sorry if I missed that in the Fed mask.
-Is that in for one quarter?
-And is Hydraulics in your 1Q guide for organic and margins?
+I'm sorry if I missed that in the prepared remarks.
+Is that in for one quarter, and is hydraulics in your 1Q guide for organic and margins?

 speaker